Aeroking21/Aeroking21/README.md

 - 👋 Hi, I’m @Aeroking21
 - 👀 I’m currently interested in a lot of stuff
-- 📫 Please do reach me, if you have skills then you know where to find me
+- 📫 Please do reach me

 <!---
 Aeroking21/Aeroking21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.